About us

 Woodview

-‘Woodview’ is our specialist hub and provision for children and young people with social and communication special educational needs.
-We currently have a year 7 cohort with a view to offering years 7 & 8 provision for September 2023.
-Woodview students follow a different curriculum pathway to the rest of the school.
+‘Woodview’ is our specialist hub and provision for children and young people with with speech, language and communication needs.
+We currently have a year 7 & 8 cohort witha view to offering year 7 for September 2024.

 Success Stories